 I guess my reservations were about the audience themselves.
 They were primarily white.
 Nearly every reading I’ve been to, the audience has been white.
 It makes me second-guess myself when I don’t see myself reflected in the audience.
-I write about the struggles of my people, but if they’re not coming to these readings, who actually read me?
+I write about the struggles of my people, but if they’re not coming to these readings, who read me?

 Everybody here is white, middle aged, middle class.
 White dude next to me is talking about skiing, a perfectly normal hobby, I suppose, for white people with money.
 Where the brown people at?
 The unemployed working class, rising up against the bourgeoisie.
 That’s what I am.
 Maybe that’s the definition of my struggle, been trying to find what makes sense.
 I keep wanting to rise but then I fight and I battle past the Boss, and I get there wearing my crown, sitting on the throne and realizing in one swift motion that I don’t belong, won’t ever belong.